NectoT/arma3-server-quick-start/README.md

 *This project was tested on Ubuntu only, but should work on Debian.*

-*You should be able to use this project on other Linux distributions if you change apt package manager to the package manager available in your distro.*
+*You should be able to use this project on other Linux distributions if in `setupserver.sh` you change apt package manager to the package manager available in your distro.*

 ## Tools this project uses